biohackathon-japan/bh24-getting-shapes-from-large-rdf-inputs/paper/paper.md

-Shape schemas (SHACL, ShEx) have proven to be effective tools for validating and describing RDF content.
+Shape schemas (SHACL [@citesAsAuthority:SHACLSpec], ShEx [@citesAsAuthority:prud2014shape]) have proven to be effective tools for validating and describing RDF content.
 However, writing and maintaining RDF schemas can be a time-consuming task, particularly when multiple shapes are involved.
-To address this challenge, several approaches for automatic schema discovery have been proposed (CITE sheXer, Jerven’s [tool name! how to cite? @Jerven], Consolidation, Astrea, QSE...).
+To address this challenge, several approaches for automatic schema discovery have been proposed [@citesAsAuthority:fernandez2022shexer; @citesAsAuthority:Bolleman2023, @citesAsAuthority:fernandez2024extracting; @citesAsAuthority:cimmino2020astrea; @citesAsAuthority:rabbani2023extraction; @citesAsAuthority:keely2023shaclgen; @citesAsAuthority:boneva2019shape; @citesAsAuthority:mihindukulasooriya2018rdf; @citesAsAuthority:groz2022inference; @citesAsAuthority:omran2020towards; @citesAsAuthority:spahiu2018towards; @citesAsAuthority:rabbani2023shactor].

 These approaches are especially useful when working with large RDF datasets, where manually writing, maintaining, or even understanding schemas becomes significantly more difficult.
 However, most existing tools for automatic schema discovery encounter performance issues or high hardware requirements when applied to large-scale datasets.

-Current established methods for extracting shapes from large datasets mainly rely on sampling or utilizing VOID data.
-VOID-based approaches generally offer the best performance in terms of execution time and can produce high-quality shapes, provided the VOID data itself is of sufficient quality.
-However, this method is limited by the need for pre-existing VOID data.
+Current established methods for extracting shapes from large datasets mainly rely on sampling [@citesAsAuthority:fernandez2022shexer; @citesAsAuthority:rabbani2023extraction] or utilizing [VoID](https://www.w3.org/TR/void/) data [@citesAsAuthority:Bolleman2023].
+VoID-based approaches generally offer the best performance in terms of execution time and can produce high-quality shapes, provided the VoID data itself is of sufficient quality.
+However, this method is limited by the need for pre-existing VoID data.
 On the other hand, sampling-based approaches can extract approximate shapes from any input, but the sample size can impact the quality of the results.

 During a previous BioHackathon, we proposed and implemented a prototype for extracting shapes using a different strategy: